By Anthony De Marinis, CDBC, ADT, LFDM, FFCP

-- Your dog’s to processing and comprehension of behavior modification protocols and training
+- Your dog’s ability to process and comprehend behavior modification protocols and training

-- The follow through on implementing training and behavior modification protocols
+- Your follow-through on implementing training and behavior modification protocols

 - Severe cases may require the help of a veterinarian or veterinary behaviorist in addition to a behavior modification plan.